lingtalfi/LingTalfi/doc/api/Ling/LingTalfi/Util/KwinToLightCliCommandCodeUtil/printCodeByKwin.md

 ================

-public [KwinToLightCliCommandCodeUtil::printCodeByKwin](https://github.com/lingtalfi/LingTalfi/blob/master/doc/api/Ling/LingTalfi/Util/KwinToLightCliCommandCodeUtil/printCodeByKwin.md)(string $str) : void
+public [KwinToLightCliCommandCodeUtil::printCodeByKwin](https://github.com/lingtalfi/LingTalfi/blob/master/doc/api/Ling/LingTalfi/Util/KwinToLightCliCommandCodeUtil/printCodeByKwin.md)(string $str, ?array $options = []) : void

 Prints the php code corresponding to the given kwin string.

+Available options are:
+- appId: string, the app id to use with aliases.
+Actually it's mandatory if an alias is described int the given string.